jonatelintelo/resnet-based-speaker-recognition/doc/cluster.md

 ### Forking and cloning the repository

-Before you can carry out the instructions below properly, you need to fork this repository on Gitlab, and check out a clone on your home directory on the cluster  You can follow the [instructions here](./clone.md).
+Before you can carry out the instructions below properly, you need to fork this repository on Gitlab, check out a clone on your home directory on the cluster, and setup the environment.
+You can follow the [instructions here](./clone.md).

 ## SLURM